getify/foi-lang/formalization-work/Foi-Specification.md

 projection, sentinel comparison, effect-signature state, and other runtime machinery) uses a parallel `Effect.Host.Slot.<Read, Write>` kind with the same payload shape but a sealed partition per §6.1.4.
+User source cannot perform, handle, narrow against, or name `Effect.Host.Slot.*` in `:Effects(...)` -- all four effect sites are rejected per §6.1.4's `Effect.Host.*` partition rule.
+The `:Effects(Effect.Host.Slot)` spelling is therefore reachable only from compiler-authored stdlib code paths, never from user source.
-User source cannot perform, handle, or narrow against `Effect.Host.Slot.*`; it exists to give the runtime the same slot-storage discipline as user code without user-observable side effects.
+The partition exists to give the runtime the same slot-storage discipline as user code without user-observable side effects.

 ##### §6.1.5.6 Reference Identity